geordiekorper/networker/README.md

 Additionally, the cookbook provides sample recipes for using the custom resource.
 These recipes are heavily attribute driven.

+Pull requests are gladly accepted!

 ## Scope

 This cookbook is concerned with Dell/EMC corporation's proprietary commercial data protection software called NetWorker.
 This software which must be procured directly from Dell/EMC.

+This cookbook only installs basic client software.
+Specialty modules such as NMDA and NMM are currently out of scope.
+Configuration of many NetWorker Server items such as devices, media pools, volumes, etc are also currently out of scope.

 ## Requirements